tedhudek/poplink/README.md

 ## Extension Settings

-For example, say you want to convert local paths like:
+For example, say that local paths in your repo that look like this:

 `C:\repo\drivers\windows-driver-docs-pr\develop\getting-started-with-universal-drivers.md`

-...to...
+...publish out to...

 `https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-universal-drivers`

-Basically, you want to remove everything before the `develop` folder and replace it with the required URL base path.
+To convert from the local path to the URL, we need to remove everything before the `develop` folder and replace it with the URL base path.

 To configure popLink to handle such a mapping, go into user settings and specify: